 Step 5: Get Menu Ideas

-Before you can determine the cost of opening your new business, you need to know what you will be baking to figure out your finances.
-Nailing down recipes takes time and practice.
-The good news is that you can enjoy trying out all of the baked goods you make!
+Before determining the cost of opening your new business, you must have a rough idea of your menu.
+Mastering recipes takes time and practice.
+The good news is that you can enjoy tasting the test-recipes!

 Step 6: Understand the Finances

-While spending time in the kitchen is loads of fun, you also need to spend time crunching the numbers so you have the best chance to open a successful bakery.
+While spending time in the kitchen is loads of fun, you also need to crunch numbers to open a successful bakery.

-According to Entrepreneur, starting a bakery can cost anywhere from $10,000 to $50,000 from the get-go.
-However, if you are interested in buying into a franchise, you might be looking more toward $400,000.
-Depending on the scale, you can get by with the bare minimum, or go all out.
-The choice is yours!
+According to Entrepreneur, starting a bakery can cost anywhere from $10,000 to $50,000.
+And a franchise can cost over $400k.
+Depending on the scale, you can get by with the minimum, or go all out.

 Learn How to Cost Your Baked Goods

-In order to run a profitable business, you must figure out how much it costs to make each one of your baked goods.
-This will then allow you to price them so that you can make sure to bring the best profit!
+To run a profitable business, you must figure out how much it costs to make each one of your baked goods.
+This allows you to price items for the highest profit margin.

-Even before you open, you can begin calling local vendors to price their supplies, and then determine what it will cost to produce them.
+Before you open, call local vendors to price their supplies, and then determine the cost of production.
 Consider this costing guide based on information from the Houston Chronicle.